AI-Driven Robotics for Optics: Author contributions

 \section{Author contributions}

-M.S., S.V. and S.Z.U. conceived the original idea with input from D.R.E.; S.Z.U., S.C., R.K.S., and S.V. developed the robotic platform; S.Z.U., S.C. and R.K.S. performed all experiments and measurements with input from S.V. and L.H.; Z.C. and S.V. generated the optical setup dataset, performed fine tuning of the LLMs and validation of generated setups.
+M.S., S.V. and S.Z.U. conceived the original idea with input from D.R.E.; S.Z.U., S.V., S.C., and R.K.S. developed the robotic platform; S.Z.U., S.C. and R.K.S. performed all experiments and measurements with input from S.V. and L.H.; Z.C. and S.V. generated the optical setup dataset, performed fine tuning of the LLMs and validation of generated setups.
 The manuscript was written by S.V. and S.Z.U. with inputs from all authors.
 M.S. supervised the project.